 Credit Cards in Cuba

-Cuba is a cash-based society, and while we did use a credit card while we were in Cuba, it was to pay for pre-booked casa Particulars – which we’d booked through Airbnb and Booking.com We didn’t stay ay high-end hotels or eat in high-end restaurants and paid for all of our activities and food with cash.
+Cuba is a cash-based society, and while we did use a credit card while we were in Cuba, it was to pay for pre-booked casa Particulars – which we’d booked through Booking.com We didn’t stay ay high-end hotels or eat in high-end restaurants and paid for all of our activities and food with cash.
 In Cuba credit cards are only really used at high end establishments or foy buying and prebooking activities prior to your arrival.

 Debit Cards in Cuba